 The lemon zest gives flavor and freshness.
 The cornstarch coats the blueberries and as they bake, it helps to create a thicker filling.

 Fresh berries vs frozen berries

 Use fresh or frozen blueberries in this recipe.
 The amount of sweetness may need to be adjusted depending on the blueberries.
-Frozen blueberries are usually frozen at their best and are often very very sweet.
-Pulling back on the sugar content when using very sweet blueberries will help avoid an overly sweet filling.
+Frozen blueberries are usually frozen at their best and are often very sweet.
+Pulling back on the sugar content when using sweet blueberries will help avoid an overly sweet filling.

 Drizzle the blueberry bars with lemon glaze once baked and cooled.
 This is an optional addition as it does make the bars even sweeter, however, the zesty fresh lemon juice in the glaze lifts the blueberry flavor even more.

 In a food processor or a large mixing bowl, combine the flour, sugar, cinnamon, salt, and cold butter cubes.
 Cut the butter into the flour until it resembles coarse bread crumbs.

 Lightly whisk an egg with milk.
 Add it to the flour mixture.
 Use your hands or a fork to combine it into a dry dough.
 The dough should be quite crumbly and not sticky.

 Line a 9x9 inch (23 x 23 cm) tin with parchment paper.